demisto/content/Packs/HashiCorp-Vault/Integrations/HashiCorpVault/README.md

 ```!hashicorp-unseal-vault```
 ### hashicorp-configure-engine
 ***
-Configure a secrets engine to fetch secrets from
+Configure a secrets engine to fetch secrets from.

 #### Base Command